bsn-eng/wizard/README.md

 ```

 ## Contract Instance sub-class
 This sub-class allows users to get the contract instance of specific smart contracts of the LSD network.
 This turns out to be useful when a function from one of the smart contracts is not exposed in Wizard SDK directly.
-For a user to use this sub-class, it is necessary to initialize the Wizard SDK with the `signer` instance.
+For a user to use this sub-class, it is necessary to initialize the Wizard SDK with the `signerOrProvider` instance.

 ### Contracts exposed via the sub-class
 * lsdnFactory: LSDN factory (used to deploy a new LSD Network)